Main Page ---> Author. Contact. About Page.

 These were good questions, which are seldom asked and need asking.
 The programme exposed that many use "elite" to refer to some other who thinks differently or has power (Q1).
 It was mixed on Q2.
 It exposed a bit about public anger.

-HOWEVER, I felt that Evan Davies especially, and sometimes the others, conflated elitism with (a) governing or being in political power, (b) the wealthy, (c) 'the establishment', but are not academics and artists elites?
+HOWEVER, I felt that Evan Davies especially, and sometimes the others, conflated elitism with (a) governing or being in political power, (b) the wealthy, (c) 'the establishment', but are not academics and artists also elites?

 It occurred to me that two major things were overlooked: